-Following these tips may help you avoid ridiculously long airport security lines so you make your flight on time and keep your cool during the warm months ahead.
+Following these tips can help you avoid long airport security lines so you make your flight on time and keep your cool during the warm months ahead.

 Do you have any flying travel tips to share with fellow readers?
 Share in comments below or on our Facebook page.